StevenCafe/highest_wins/README.md

 ## 🚀 Quick Start

-Visit the game online: https://worlds.viverse.com/2ndfQgt
+Highest Wins! is a simple yet addictive 3D mini-game where players control a Roblox-style character to jump between floating platforms and reach the greatest height possible.
+The higher you climb, the higher your score — and your name could top the leaderboard!

+Simply visit [Highest Wins!](https://worlds.viverse.com/2ndfQgt) on VIVERSE Worlds.

 Or

-Clone or download the project.
+Clone or download the git project.

 Open index.html in your browser — no build steps required.